Esther: Blessings of an Intermarriage

 Jewish-Gentile couples cite the challenge of finding spiritual harmony as one of their most difficult obstacles to resolve.
 All spiritual beliefs are formed at the deep core level of personal culture.
 And while change at that seat of our values comes with difficulty, we are able to learn, grow, and then reform ideas that we once thought could never change.

-Blessings come upon Esther’s Israelite people and her Gentile husband and have far-reaching impacts on her spiritual development.
+Blessings come upon Esther’s Israelite people and her Gentile husband.

 The story line of Esther is an amazing, complex plot with turns and harrowing circumstances that draw out sincere spiritual change in the life of a young Jewish woman.
 It also reveals the character of God as His providence and sovereignty are powerfully revealed throughout the unfolding events.
-Blessings come upon Esther’s Israelite people and her Gentile husband and has far-reaching impacts of her spiritual development.
-The powerful testimony of God’s character is in His faithfulness to keep His covenant promise to Abraham everywhere and always.
+Blessings come upon Esther’s Israelite people and her Gentile husband.
+The powerful testimony of God’s character is seen in His faithfulness to keep His covenant promise to Abraham everywhere and always.

 Esther’s saga occurs during one of the darkest periods in Israelite history.
-After God’s repeated warnings, the kingdom of Judah was taken into Babylon exile in 605 BC.
-Next, just 19 years later, they destroyed Jerusalem and the Lord’s holy Temple.
-Then, in 538 BC, one year after Persia toppled the Babylonian Empire, a small remnant of Jews was allowed to return to Zion.
-About 70 years later, Israelites still in the Persian Diaspora were in peril.
-Esther, a young and orphaned Jewish girl, becomes the Lord’s heroine and instrument of their deliverance.
+After God’s repeated warnings, the kingdom of Judah was exiled into Babylon in 605 BC.
+Next, just 19 years later, Israel’s enemies destroyed Jerusalem and the Lord’s holy Temple.
+Then in 538 BC, one year after Persia toppled the Babylonian Empire, a small remnant of Jews was allowed to return to Zion.
+About 70 years later, Israelites still in the Persian diaspora were in peril.
+Esther, a young and orphaned Jewish girl, became the Lord’s heroine and instrument of deliverance.

-When the Persian king made Esther his queen, a large Jewish remnant remained, dispersed throughout the Persian Empire that stretched from the eastern Indus River to the African coast by Ethiopia.
-Jews were already assimilating to Persian culture.
-Esther’s Hebrew name was Hadassah, but she and her cousin, Mordechai, are identified by Persian names related to local deities, Ishtar and Marduk.
+When the Persian king made Esther his queen, a large Jewish remnant remained.
+They were dispersed throughout the Persian Empire that stretched from the eastern Indus River to the African coast by Ethiopia.
+Jews were already assimilating into Persian culture.
+Esther’s Hebrew name was Hadassah, but she and her cousin, Mordechai, were identified by Persian names related to local deities, Ishtar and Marduk.

-However, in spite of Esther’s Diaspora intermarriage, she was chosen for that time and the Lord’S providential care.
+However, in spite of Esther’s diaspora intermarriage, she was chosen for that time and the Lord’s providential care.
 King Ahasuerus was clearly not a wise or spiritual leader.
-But the God of Israel blessed the king and young Esther for her trust in God.
+But the God of Israel blessed the king and young Esther because of her trust in God.
 Bible history illustrates that all things work out for good when people love God and trust His purposes.

-God intervened by blessing the Jewish people in Persia against the genocidal plans laid against them by Haman.
+God intervened by blessing the Jewish people in Persia.
+He stopped the genocidal plans laid against them by Haman.
 The king supported Esther in her plea on behalf of her people.
 Behind the chapter texts, we know God intervened and saved His people.
 He acted according to His faithful covenant, having promised to eternally preserve Abraham’s offspring (Genesis 12 and 15).

 In the end, the Lord blessed the Persian king too.
 King Ahasuerus supported the Jews’ right to defend themselves against their enemies.
 The Lord blessed the king and cursed Haman in keeping with His promise to Abraham, “I will bless those who bless you and curse those who curse you” (Genesis 12:3).
 The Persian people are still present to this very day.

 Esther’s story is a powerful testimony of God’s providence in human affairs.
 It can be a resource to inspire you if you are a Jewish-Gentile couple that is seeking a mutually satisfying spiritual harmony.
-We hope you will listen to some of the podcasts available at www.jewishgentilecouples.com.
-We hope you will find intermarriage blessings similar to what they share.
+We hope you will also listen to some of the podcasts that share about real-life Jewish-Gentile couples!
+May you find intermarriage blessings similar to what they’ve shared.

 Thank God it’s Adar and Happy Purim!